shayanafzal/DataMiners/README.md

 [Dashboard Blueprint](https://docs.google.com/presentation/d/1nNB0tEEfZtC7Wzha4ysZ-Lvb9UOqLQpGOTRMRIGp7wk/edit#slide=id.gecfb9a4986_0_85)

 ## Introduction
-This analysis is being done for business in the snack bar category.
-For confidentiality reasons the business would be referred to as ‘Snack Brands’ from here onwards.
-Snack Brands manufactures a variety of snack bars.
+Accurate sales forcasting and procuring inputs to meet the sales demand, is not a new or unique problem within the business community.
+This project and the resulting analysis havs been conducted in response to a given business within the snack bar industry.
+For confidentiality purposes, the business will be referred to as ‘Snack Brands’ from here onwards.
+Snack Brands manufactures a varity of snack bars and has distribution throughout global makets.

 ## Problem & Proposed Solution.
-Snack Brands manufactures chocolate bars for which we have to respect the procurement and production lead times and the working capital management aspect.
-Hence, we need to accurately forecast the sales into the future in order to identify the potential cash outflow based on the agreed payment terms with the vendors and also manage inventory with respect to the inventory turnover.To further add value, the model will be used to predict sales 24 months into the future.
-This will allow Snack Brands to order the ingredients early, obtain better ingredient prices and manage inventory levels.
+Snack Brands manufactures snack bars, and as a result the company needs to actively manage its supply chain networks.
+Specifically, procurement and production lead times, along with working capital levels need to be anticipated and planned for in order to optimize financial performance.
+Hence, we need to accurately forecast the sales in order to identify large cash outlays in response to sourcing inventory, managing inventory turnover as well as waste.
+To further add value, the project's model will be used to predict sales 24 months into the future, allowing Snack Brands to order the ingredients in a timely manner, source optimal ingredient pricing and manage inventory levels within the company's available financial resources.

 # Description of Communication Protocols

-The following communication tools will be used when working on this project
+The following communication tools were used when working on this project:

-1. A private group on Slack will be used as a primary communications protocol.
+1. A private Slack group was used as the primary communications protocol.
-2. Recurring Zoom calls have been setup to collaborate and communicate
+2. Recurring Zoom calls were setup to enable collaboration and communication between group members.
-3. Phone will be used to communicate in case there is an urgent need.
+3. Phones will be utilized in case there is an urgent need to contact members.

 # Data